OfficeDev/outlook-dev-docs/docs/add-ins/get-attachments-of-an-outlook-item.md

 ---
-title: Get attachments in an Outlook add-in | Microsoft Docs
+title: Get attachments in an Outlook add-in
 description: Your add-in can use the attachments API to send information about the attachments to a remote service.
 author: jasonjoh
 ms.topic: article